 On your Statement of Account, your current balance appears at the top right of the page.
 This number is the sum of the current contributions for the current reporting month, plus or minus any correction dues or credits, adjustment dues or credits, and amounts contained in the Debit/Credit Memo.

-However, taking care of corrections and adjustments as soon as possible helps avoid confusion for both you and LAGERS in the future.
+However, resolving corrections and adjustments as soon as possible is recommended.
+Addressing them promptly helps keep your account accurate and can prevent confusion or additional follow-up for both you and LAGERS in the future.

 What to Do if You See a Correction or Adjustment

-If you see a correction or adjustment on your Statement of Account and need more information, select the blue month/year hyperlink next to the employee’s name.
-This will show comments explaining why the correction or adjustment was made.
+If you see a correction or adjustment on your Statement of Account and would like more information, select the blue month/year hyperlink next to the employee’s name.
+This link will open additional details and comments explaining why the correction or adjustment was created.

-Reviewing these comments can help you understand what changed, why the amount appears on your Statement of Account, and how it should be allocated during the monthly reporting process.
+These comments can help you understand what changed, why the amount appears on your Statement of Account, and how the amount should be allocated during the monthly reporting process.

-If you review the comments and still have questions, please reach out to your employer services specialist for additional information.
+If you still have questions after reviewing the comments, please contact your employer services specialist for further assistance.

 How Debit/Credit Memos Differ

-Remember: You will need to complete and submit your Payroll Summary before accessing your Statement of Account.
-The Statement of Account page also tracks any adjustments made to employer statements after they are submitted to LAGERS.
-The monthly reporting process is not complete until you complete your Statement of Account.
+Remember: You must complete and submit your wage report (Payroll Summary) before accessing your Statement of Account.
+The Statement of Account also tracks any adjustments made to the wage report after it has been submitted to LAGERS.
+The monthly reporting process is not complete until the Statement of Account has been reviewed, payment amounts have been applied and submitted.

 Still have questions?
 For more information, reach out to your employer services specialist.